Calmefils/Wipelot/README.md

 ### Logs

-Log files can be found under /usr/src/app/Logs folder for each container.
+Log files will be created at the root directory after containers are up and running.